 The overall authority for administration of the Auxiliary is vested by law (Title 14 U.S.C. §821) in the Commandant of the Coast Guard, under the direction of the Secretary of Homeland Security.
 Under the administration of the active duty Coast Guard, and within its own membership, the Auxiliary is divided into four levels of administration and supervisory responsibility.
-These four levels are: DIVISION.
-FLOTILLA, DISTRICT.
-NATIONAL.
+These four levels are: DIVISION, FLOTILLA, DISTRICT, NATIONAL.
 Auxiliary officers responsible for administration are elected at each level.
 In turn, these elected officers appoint staff officers to assist in carrying out the Auxiliary missions, programs, and administrative tasks.
 As a new member, your area of concentration will be at the flotilla level.
 A basic understanding on all four levels, however, will help you understand your place within the Auxiliary.

 The Flotilla: This level is the basic organizational unit of the Auxiliary and the working level, which translates programs into action.
 Each flotilla is led by a Flotilla Commander (FC) and Flotilla Vice Commander (VFC).
-Every Auxiliarist must be a member of a flotilla.
+All Auxiliarists must be a member of a flotilla.

 The Division: For maximum administrative effectiveness, flotillas in the same geographic area are grouped into divisions.
 The division provides administrative, training, and supervisory support to flotillas and it promotes district policy.
-Each division is led by a Division Commander (DCDR) and Division Vice Commander (VCDR).
+Each division is led by a Division Commander (DCDR) and Division Vice Commander (DVCDR).
+This organizational level is expected to significantly change by 2010 as part of a major Auxiliary Alignment with Coast Guard Sectors.